PLCnext/EdgeDevices/FW_2023/Node-RED/01_PasswortProtect_Node-RED-App.md

 This is only suitable if you are running on a trusted network. <br>

-To password protect the App follow the the below steps:
+To password protect the App follow the below steps:

 1. Connect your EPC to the internet.
 To do so, please follow this chapter: [Connect EPC to internet](/FW_2023/Configuration/02_Network.md). <BR>
 2. Install the "node-red-contrib-bcrypt" node using the palette manager. <br>